 Strategy - Support Council and community events that cater to the diverse needs of our community.
-Continue to support, promote and host a variety of community events throughout the district including the Colour Tumby Festival and Port Neill under the Pines.
+Continue to support, promote, and host a variety of community events throughout the district including the Colour Tumby Festival and Port Neill under the Pines.

-Strategy - Encourage and promote new and interesting community events Position the district as a regional festival hub, including attracting new festival opportunities such as the Adelaide Fringe, Adelaide Guitar Festival and Illuminate.
+Strategy - Encourage and promote new and interesting community events

+Position the district as a regional festival hub, including attracting new festival opportunities and events.

-Strategy - Recognise, protect and promote local heritage and history.
+Strategy - Recognise, protect, and promote local heritage and history.

 Provide ongoing support funding for Excell Museum and provision of rate rebates for local museums.